-50th Hybrid (Online and Face to Face Modality) Training Course on Disaster Management Course
+50th Training Course on Disaster Management

 Date: 14 - 25 Nov 2022

-Venue: Bangkok (On-line and On-site training), Thailand
+Venue: Bangkok (Online and Face to Face), Thailand

 This is one of the ADPC Academy’s flagship courses, along with the CBDRR and FDRM courses.
 Initially offered shortly after the founding of ADPC in 1986, it has been redesigned and updated a number of times to ensure that it continues to be relevant for DRM professionals in a rapidly changing world.